CraigStuntz/CraigStuntz.github.io/drafts/2024-06-14-typechecking-0.markdown

 In this series I'll be explaining how to type check (and infer types from) code.
 Writing a compiler is a challenging problem, but there are recipes that you can follow, and if you follow these recipes, then anyone with a bit of programming skill and some dedication can do it.
-Writing a typechecker is proving theorems about code, which *sounds* challanging, but again, *you can do it* by following a recipe.

-A tutorial should be:
+A type checking tutorial should be:

-* Approachable, as in readable by someone without a CS degree.
+* **Approachable**, as in readable by someone without a CS degree.
-* Comprehensive, as in covering the basics of most of what you want a type checker to do, and providing at least a path to more advanced features.
+* **Comprehensive**, as in covering the basics of most of what you want a type checker to do, and providing at least a path to more advanced features, but also...
-* Concise.
+* **Concise**.
 There's a place for books like
   [Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/), but someone who just wants to write a type checker to learn about compilers should not have to read and understand a college course to do so.
-* Principled, as a type checker is a proving system about code.
+* **Principled**, as a type checker is a proving system about code.
 You don't want to ship the first thing which doesn't break your unit tests, such as they are.
-  Instead your type checker should be based around a core which works for all cases.
+  Instead your type checker should be based around mathematical theorems, and a core which works for all cases.
-* Modern, because type checking has changed in the last 20 years and we don't want to leave out contemporary techniques.
+* **Modern**, because type checking has changed in the last 20 years and we don't want to leave out contemporary techniques.

 The best introduction to type checking, by the above criteria, that I know is called